IBM/detect-secrets-stream/README.md

 Note: must set `KAFKA_CLIENT_ID` , `GD_KAFKA_CONF` environment variables.

-`KAFKA_CLIENT_ID` is the name of Kafka client used in manual ingestion.
+`KAFKA_CLIENT_ID` is the name of the Kafka client used for manual ingestion.
 It can be anything, such as `manual-ingest` `GD_KAFKA_CONF` points to the Kafka configuration file.
 The production config is stored under `kustomize_envs/prod-secrets/secret/kafka.conf`.
 The one below is an example of what should be contained in the config file.

 ```conf